About Us

 • Family formation and dissolution patterns and household characteristics of Latino children in households with low incomes

-• Levels of parent engagement, family relationships, and household resources, and their links to child wellbeing
+• Parent engagement, family relationships, and household resources, and their links to child wellbeing

 Poverty Reduction and Self-Sufficiency

-Our Poverty Reduction and Self-Sufficiency research seeks to better understand the economic characteristics and resources of Hispanic parents and families, the contributing role of policy and practice on economic well-being by shaping access to and use of social services, and the implications for children’s health and well-being.
+Our research in this area seeks to better understand the economic characteristics and resources of Hispanic parents and families, the contributing role of policy and practice on economic well-being by shaping access to and use of social services, and the implications for children’s health and well-being.
 We examine:

-• Variation in how Temporary Assistance for Needy Families (TANF) and related social policies are designed and implemented across states with large populations of low-income Hispanic children
+• Variation in how Temporary Assistance for Needy Families (TANF) and related social policies are designed and implemented across states with large populations of Hispanic families and children with low incomes

 • Education and economic mobility of Hispanic parents

-• How national policy recommendations for poverty reduction may have different consequences, opportunities and implications among Hispanic families, who represent a high proportion of the income poor
+• How programs, policies, and initiatives for poverty reduction may have different consequences, opportunities and implications among Hispanic families, who represent a high proportion of those earning a low income